skwny/zipee-commerce/README.md

 # Zipee Commerce
 This project was generated using [Nx](https://nx.dev).
+It consists of two Angular applications (one for customers and one for admin), and an API built with NestJS.

 <br/>

 ## Quick Start & Documentation
+This project is not yet Dockerized so ensure you're system has Node and NPM installed.

-Clone this repo to your local machine, open a terminal window and change to the directory containing the repo, and execute `npm install` in the terminal.
+Clone this repo to your local machine, open a terminal window, change to the directory containing the repo, and execute `npm install` in the terminal.

 <br/>